DaveMcMa/df-ctc-live/00-iRacing/README.md

 ## dataserve.py

-This script opens a websocks on the iracing host, listens for an active iracing session, and once found broadcasts selected live telemetry via a websocket
+This script opens a websocks on the iracing host, listens for an active iracing session, and once found broadcasts selected live telemetry via a websocket.
+Ensure this script is running whenever there is an active iRacing session open.

 ## ibt_dfupload.py